oav27/Fantasy-Summer-Scratch-Game/README.md

 ### Preview:

-As much as I loved this game, I sadly cannot find the file for it.
+As much as I loved this game, I sadly cannot find the files for it.
 I created it with a friend during our summer just before freshman year of high school!
 Since we lost access to our high school accounts (as we are now college students), that means that we also lost access to the code of this really fun, quick summer game we made.
-All I have left is this quick video on how it looked and ran.
+All I have left is this short video on how it looked and ran.
 This video shows our game in its early stages, with only two levels.
 After this video was taken, we added more awesome levels!
 So all I have left here is this video.

 Perhaps one day I will have the time to sit down and recreate it!
 Please enjoy this short video, and read through the creative process it took to create this two level game.
 Thank you!